angelip2303/fossil-lang/docs/src/standard-library/Expressions/string-operations.md

 ### Stripping characters from the ends

-`kanso` provides a mechanism to strip characters from the beginning and end of a string.
+`fossil` provides a mechanism to strip characters from the beginning and end of a string.
 This is the `trim` function.

 ```